 What are the benefits of Smart Contract Wallets?

 Smart contract wallets have a number of advantages over EOA wallets.
 You may have heard about Account Abstraction (AA).
 In short, AA is used to describe the effort to start using contract accounts as wallets and to make these wallets native to the blockchain - making the interaction easier and enabling many features and benefits.
-You can dive deeper into Account Abstraction on our blog if this is a topic you’d like to learn more about.

 Now let’s look at what these benefits are: